*** We need to emphasise that we are not tax advisers, and can only help with the use of the software. ***

-If you look at this HMRC page this is covered in Example 5.
+If you look at this HMRC page (EIM25261 - Car benefit calculation Step 8: payments for private use: examples) this is covered in Example 5.

 Before the employee was provided with a new company car, the employer held discussions with the employee.
 The agreement that the employer and employee entered into stated that the employee could chose any car they wanted as a company car, but the employee had to make a financial contribution for some cars and if the employee wanted to use the car for private use she had to pay £150 per month (£1,800 in the tax year).

-The employee chose a car where she had to pay an extra contribution of £175 per month (£2,100 in the tax year); she also decided that she wanted to use the car for private use the car for private mileage.
+The employee chose a car where she had to pay an extra contribution of £175 per month (£2,100 in the tax year); she also decided that she wanted to use the car for private use and private mileage.
 She paid a total of £3,900 in the tax year.